kkomarkova/kkomarkova/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 🎓 Education: &nbsp;I'm currently studying Computer Science at Zealand Business Academy. </br>
 🌱 Currently learning: &nbsp;I'm on track for learning more about Mobile app Development, Security, Databases, C#, Typescript... </br>
-✉️ Send me message: &nbsp;You can shoot me an email at katerina.komarkova@hotmail.com !
-I'll try to respond as soon as I can. </br>
-💜 Interests: 🎓💬🗣️ :fr: 🇩🇰 👩‍🍳 🏃‍♀️ 🏋️‍♀️  🏓
+✉️ Send me message: &nbsp;You can shoot me an email at katerina.komarkova@hotmail.com 💜 Interests: 🎓💬🗣️ :fr: 🇩🇰 👩‍🍳 🏃‍♀️ 🏋️‍♀️  🏓